marknash666/FiscoBcos-ExerciseOne/Build_chain Report.md

 }

 ```
 This function ensures that the user's environment is capable of running the following code.
-It checks the existence of openssl (-z String would be true while the length of String is zero, so the first judgment means that the shell would stop running when there is no any version of openssl) and save the typre ofcurrent system into parameter OS.
+It checks the existence of openssl (-z String would be true while the length of String is zero, so the first judgment means that the shell would stop running when there is no any version of openssl) and save the typre of current system into parameter OS.

 ### Part Two - parse_params()